realpython/realpython-blog/2015/2015-10-27-vim-and-python-a-match-made-in-heaven.markdown

 ### System clipboard

-Vim usually has its own clipboard and ignores the system keyboards, but sometimes you might want to cut, copy, and/or paste to/from other applications outside of VIM.
+Vim usually has its own clipboard and ignores the system clipboard, but sometimes you might want to cut, copy, and/or paste to/from other applications outside of VIM.
 On OSX, you can access your system clipboard with this line:

 ```sh
 set clipboard=unnamed